axelpale/minimikoti/README.md

 Minimikoti website presents multiple minimal housing solutions developed by students at Tampere University of Technology in co-operation with [Finnish Housing Fair](https://www.asuntomessut.fi/).

+For more, see a my [blog post about Minimikoti](https://www.akselipalen.com/2010/04/28/website-for-minimikoti-project-in-co-operation-with-finnish-housing-fair/).

 ## Installation

 Install into a PHP7 environment.
 No database is needed.